squireChuck/us-states-ref-client/README.md

 ## Project 20/20
 1. Appreciated how easy React made it to create the filterable web page.

-2. Including the us-states-ref package and adding the endpoints to the Node/Express server was a snap.
+2. It's a snap to include the us-states-ref package and adding the endpoints to the Node/Express server.

-3. See us-states-ref for other thoughts regarding that package.
+3. See [us-states-ref](https://github.com/squireChuck/us-states-ref) for other thoughts regarding that package.